cschweig2/ParkFinder.Solution/README.md

 ### **Final Steps**

 1. Navigate to the `ParkFinder` folder and enter `dotnet restore` in the command line to install packages.
-2. After packages are installed in each of these folders, navigate to the `ParkFinder` project folder and enter `dotnet run`  in the command line to both run and build the program.
+2. After packages are installed in each of these folders, navigate to the `ParkFinder` project folder and enter `dotnet build` in the command line to build the program.

 ## 📄API Documentation

 Explore our API endpoints with Swagger Documentation:
-After entering `dotnet run` in the command line to launch the server, use a browser to navigate to `http://localhost:5000/swagger/`.
+1. Enter `dotnet run` in the command line to launch the server.
+2. Use a browser to navigate to `http://localhost:5000/swagger/`.

 -------------------------------------------------------